pcelicourt/agufm2025/README.md

 ## 6. Update `settings.py`

-Open the `settings.py` file inside the `geoweb` folder and make the following changes.
+Open the `settings.py` file inside the `geoweb` folder and make the following changes:

 ### 6.1.
 Add imports at the top of the file (or near other imports)